spelunky-fyi/overlunky/docs/script-api.md

 Sets a callback for a vanilla sound which lets you hook creation or playing events of that sound Callbacks are executed on another thread, so avoid touching any global state, only the local Lua state is protected If you set such a callback and then play the same sound yourself you have to wait until receiving the STARTED event before changing any properties on the sound.
 Otherwise you may cause a deadlock.
+The callback signature is `nil on_vanilla_sound(PlayingSound sound)`
 ### [`clear_vanilla_sound_callback`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=clear_vanilla_sound_callback)
 `nil clear_vanilla_sound_callback(CallbackId id)`<br/>
 Clears a previously set callback